Yuval-Perets/Yuval-Perets-group25/README.md

 Password

-Checks for minimum length of 8 characters.
+Checks for minimum length of 6 characters.

-Encourages inclusion of numbers and special characters.